Corporate Tax Policy

 b) With respect to the country subholding companies

-As regards the principles and good tax practices set out in this Policy, the country subholding companies shall assume the responsibilities of determining, coordinating and supervising compliance, in the respective countries in which they operate, with the standards that must be followed in the application of those taxes that, due to the nature thereof, affect more than one company of the Group.
+As regards the principles and good tax practices set out in this Policy, the country subholding companies shall assume the responsibilities of determining, organising, coordinating and supervising compliance, in the respective territories, countries or businesses in which they operate, with the standards that must be followed in the application of those taxes that, due to the nature thereof, affect more than one company of the Group.

-Specifically, the boards of directors of the country subholding companies shall ensure compliance with this Policy at the country level, specifying its content based on the laws applicable in each jurisdiction.
+Specifically, the boards of directors of the country subholding companies shall ensure compliance with this Policy at the territory or country level, specifying its content based on the laws applicable in each jurisdiction.

 c) With respect to the head of business companies